scriptrdotio/libraries/fitbit/README.md

 ```
 #### Step 2

 From the front-end, issue a request to the obtained URL.
 This redirects your end user to the fitbit login page, where he has to enter his credentials then authorize the application on the requested scope.
-Once this is done, fitbit autimatically callback the ```fitbit/getRequestToken``` script, providing it with an access and a refresh token that it stores in your scriptr.io's global storage.
+Once this is done, fitbit automatically calls back the ```fitbit/getRequestToken``` script, providing it with an access and a refresh token that it stores in your scriptr.io's global storage.
 The tokens are also returned by the script.

 *Note that scriptr.io's fitbit connector automatically takes care of refreshing you end user's access token, using the refresh token.*